 - Lincoln: Phip Ross, English Department Co-Chair, 402-437-2808, firstname.lastname@example.org

 SCC is a member of the Nebraska Community College Athletic Conference and the National Junior College Athletic Association (NJCAA).
-SCC competes in 10 sports at the intercollegiate level, five for women and five for men.
-Women’s sports: Basketball, cross country, soccer, softball, and volleyball.
-Men’s sports: Baseball, basketball, cross country, golf, and soccer.
-The athletic mascot is the Storm.
+Current sports programs: women: basketball, cross country, soccer, softball, and volleyball.
+Men: baseball, basketball, cross country, golf, and soccer. five for women and five for men.
+Women’s sports: basketball, cross country, soccer, softball, and volleyball.
+Men’s sports: baseball, basketball, cross country, golf, and soccer.
 SCC’s athletic participation is governed by the eligibility rules of the NJCAA.

-Although the intercollegiate athletic program resides on the Beatrice Campus, students from any SCC campus location can compete for the Storm based on the student’s ability and availability.
-The majority of our athletic programs compete in NJCAA Division II, Region IX that is comprised of Colorado; east of the Continental Divide, Eastern Montana, Nebraska, and Wyoming.
+The majority of our athletic programs compete in NJCAA Division II, Region IX which is comprised of Colorado; east of the Continental Divide, Eastern Montana, Nebraska, and Wyoming.
+Wrestling competes in Division l, Region IX.
 Baseball plays Division I and participates in the Empire Conference.
 SCC grants a limited number of athletic scholarships for each sport, but scholarships are limited to tuition and books.
-Athletes are recruited locally, nationally and internationally.
+Athletes are recruited locally, nationally, and internationally.
 Several of the teams have achieved success on a regional and national level and have offered exposure that allows student-athletes to attain a higher level of athletic competition, with many transferring to National Collegiate Athletic Association Division I and II and National Association of Intercollegiate Athletics programs.

-The Storm’s website, www.SCCStorm.com, provides additional information about the coaches, rosters and schedules.
+The athletic website, www.sccstorm.com, provides additional information about the teams.

 Southeast Community College also has a student newspaper, the Challenge, that reports on College news, including athletic events. sccchallenge.com

 Each campus offers intramural sports/recreational activities for any full- or part-time student enrolled in credit courses.
-Intramural sports are arranged by the Campus Student Life Office and may include flag football, basketball, volleyball, softball, golf, tennis, and racquetball.
-Each campus also has a wellness center, a weight room and a gymnasium available for student use.
+Intramural sports are arranged by the Campus Student Life Office and may include flag football, basketball, volleyball, softball, golf, tennis, and racquetball, among others based on student demand.
+Each campus also has a wellness center, a weight room, and a gymnasium available for student use.
 For additional information about the intramurals on campus, contact the Student Life Office on the respective campus.
 Beatrice 402-228-8152.
 Lincoln 402-437-2630.
 Milford 402-761-8227.